quarkusio/quarkus-images/README.md

 ## Branching model

 The branch name is the GraalVM version delivered.
-For instance, the branch `graalvm-1.0.0-rc16` provides graalvm 1.0.0-rc16.
+For instance, the branch `graalvm-19.0.2` provides graalvm 19.0.2.

 ## Updating GraalVM version

 To update the GraalVM version:

 1. clone the repository
-2. create a new branch with the right name (graalvm-1.0.0-rcXX)
+2. create a new branch with the right name (graalvm-X.X.X)
-2. edit all Dockerfile and replace `ARG GRAAL_VERSION=1.0.0-rcX` with `ARG GRAAL_VERSION=1.0.0-rcXX`
+2. edit all Dockerfile and replace `ARG GRAAL_VERSION=X.X.X` with `ARG GRAAL_VERSION=Y.Y.Y`
 3. push your branch

 The images are built automatically and deployed to Quay.
 You can monirot the build from: